diego1389/dev_docs/Design patterns/Design patterns.md

 13. **Concrete states:**

-    - Create a separate class for each state and implement the abstract class Booking state.
+    - Create a separate class for each state and implement the abstract class BookingState.

 14. **Context and state:**